-PLEASE SEE STAND ALONE SUPPORTING STATEMENT OF REVIEW

-Have you raised any matters which were not before the appointed officer at the time the determination on your application was made?

-Ye S No X

-If yes, you should explain in the box below, why you are raising new material, why it was not raised with the appointed officer before your application was determined and why you consider it should now be considered in your review.
+PLEASE SEE STAND ALONE SUPPORTING STATEMENT OF REVIEW Have you raised any matters which were not before the appointed officer at the time the Yes No Have you raised any matters which were not before the appointed officer at the time the determination on your application was made? dotermination on your application was made.
+If yes, you should explain in the box below, why you are raising new material, why it was not raised wit the appointed officer before your application was determined and why you consider it should now b considered in your review.
 A NEW LDP HAS BEEN ADOPTED SINCE THE APPLICATION WAS SUBMITTED.
 THE COURT OF SESSION HAS ALSO QUASHED CHAPTER 7 OF THE LDP SO REFERENCE IS MADE TO THE COUNCIL'S POLICY STATEMENT ON HOMES AND COMMUNITIES.
+COCHOILE FOLIO FOR TICINILO MAD COMMUNICATILO.